FAQs

 How do you meet with clients?
 In-person?
 Virtual?
 Other states?

 We do both.
 Post-COVID, most of our meetings are still via Zoom, but we meet in person most often in our Edina, MN office.
 We do request that you provide at least 3-4 business days’ notice for in-person meetings.
-In most cases, we can work with clients from any state.
+In most cases, we can work with clients from any state, subject to applicable registration or exemption requirements.

 Is there a separate fee for financial planning and investment management?

-No. For assets under management or AUM clients, financial planning and investment management are included in the AUM fee.
+For assets under management (“AUM”) clients, financial planning and investment management are generally included in the AUM fee.
 For subscription clients, financial planning and investment guidance are included in the subscription fee.
-Separate fees may apply to third-party asset management or held-away investment management.
+Separate fees may apply for third-party asset management services or the management of held-away investment assets.

 When do you meet with clients?